Unified lower bounds for interactive high-dimensional estimation under information constraints: Upper bounds

 The work arguably closest to ours is the recent work~\cite{IIUIC}, which focuses on density estimation and goodness-of-fit testing of discrete distributions, under the $\lp[1]$ metric, for sequentially interactive protocols under general local information constraints (including, as special cases, local privacy and communication constraints, as in the present paper).
 This work can be seen as a significant generalization of the techniques of~\cite{IIUIC}, allowing us to obtain lower bounds for estimation in a variety of settings, notably high-dimensional parameter estimation.

 Among other works on high-dimensional mean estimation under communication constraints, \cite{GargMN14, BGMNW:16} consider communication-constrained Gaussian mean estimation in the blackboard communication model, under $\lp[2]$ loss.
-The estimation protocols in these works do not require interactivity and are complemented with lower bounds which show that the bounds are tight up to constant factors in the dense case and up to logarithmic factors in the sparse case.
-In this work, we present interactive protocols for the sparse case which improve over the noninteractive protocols and remove the logarithmic gap between the upper and lower bounds (we elaborate on this in~\cref{rk:interactive:gap}).
-In a slightly different setting,~\cite{Shamir:14}, among other things, considers the mean estimation problem for product Bernoulli distributions when the mean vector is $1$-sparse, under $\lp[2]$ loss.
+The protocols for the upper bounds in these works do not require interactivity and are complemented with lower bounds which show that the bounds are tight up to constant factors in the dense case and up to logarithmic factors in the sparse case. \newest{However, the proof of the lower bound in~\cite{BGMNW:16} seems to present a gap (specifically, in the truncation argument of~\cite[Theorem~4.3]{BGMNW:16}), as confirmed in personal communication with the authors.} \newerest{Correcting the issue in the truncation argument would lead to a result significantly weaker than the claimed lower bound, and it is unclear whether this can be fixed using the techniques from that paper.}

+In this work, we present interactive protocols for the sparse case which improve over the noninteractive protocols and \newest{strenghten the upper bounds by a logarithmic factor in the interactive case} (we elaborate on this in~\cref{rk:interactive:gap}). \newest{Further, using our general framework, we establish a nearly-matching lower bound for the problem, recovering the rate lower bound originally claimed in~\cite{BGMNW:16} up to a logarithmic factor.} In a slightly different setting,~\cite{Shamir:14}, among other things, considers the mean estimation problem for product Bernoulli distributions when the mean vector is $1$-sparse, under $\lp[2]$ loss.
 The lower bound in~\cite{Shamir:14}, too, allows sequentially interactive protocols.
 In the blackboard communication model,~\cite{HOW:18} and~\cite{HMOW-ISIT:18} obtained several tight bounds for mean estimation and density estimation under $\lp[2]$ and $\lp[1]$ loss, respectively.